ctkjose/moi3d/doc_scripting.md

 ## Notes JS Brigde ##

 On MacOS Moi uses JavaScriptCore by what I expect is QtWebKit (5.4.1).
-Objects are instances of `MoiObj` and `CallbackObject`
+Objects are instances of `MoiObj` and `CallbackObject`.

+MoI renders using *AppleMetalOpenGLRenderer*.

 # Referencing resources #